Diversity, Equity, and Inclusion at J-PAL North America

 J-PAL North America Economics Transformation Project (ETP)

-In February 2020, J-PAL North America began partnering with a wide range of organizations to build the Economics Transformation Project (ETP), a multi-faceted, comprehensive, and scalable project that erodes structural barriers and increases diversity and inclusion in economics.
+J-PAL North America launched the Economics Transformation Project (ETP), a multi-faceted, comprehensive, and scalable project that erodes structural barriers and increases diversity and inclusion in economics.
 By supporting the work and well-being of underrepresented voices in the field—including the voices of Black, Latinx, Native American, first-generation, low-income, and female students—ETP will increase their ability to influence policies that affect every aspect of public life.
+To learn more about ETP’s activities, visit the Economics Transformation Project (ETP) page.

 Organizations improving representation in economics